 350 ml cans of non-alcohol, beer-tasting Asahi Dry Zero and beer products in all gift sets across all of our

 Green power is generated from wind power and biomass, natural energies that have a low burden on the global environment.

 Asahi Super Dry products manufactured using green power, including 350 ml beer cans, product packaging, and outer boxes for gift sets, bear the “Green Energy” label.
-This initiative has contributed to a cumulative total reduction in CO2 emissions of approximately 116,000 t*.
+This initiative and the use of green electricity at the Asahi Group's head office building, the cumulative total reduction in CO2 emissions of approximately 116,000 tons*.

 *The CO2 emissions coefficient used is the latest, issued annually by

 the Federation of Electric Power Companies of Japan.